Type of Class

 Limits on Mean GPA

-- Faculty shall ensure that the mean GPA of each class falls between the maximum and minimum GPAs described above.
+- Faculty shall ensure that the mean grade for each class falls between the maximum and minimum grade means described above.

-- Faculty should not treat the upper (or lower) bounds as the target GPA for their classes and should seek a target mean GPA of 3.30 in classes enrolling 10 or more students.
+- Faculty should not treat the upper (or lower) bounds as the target grade mean for their classes and should seek a target mean of 3.30 in classes enrolling 10 or more students.

 Distribution of Grades